Pre- and Probiotics – Best Practices

 However, I hope this gives them enough information to do further exploration in regards to the microbiome and probiotics.
 We definitely need more.
 Now…on to how I use them!

 Let’s recap.
 Prebiotics are foods that ferment in the colon providing food for healthy gut bacteria to grow and flourish.
 Everyone should eat them daily.
 Some tolerate them more than others.
 Individuals with IBS will struggle with bloat and prebiotics.
+As will those with histamine intolerance.
 It’s a fun side effect of having a sensitive digestive tract.

 I don’t usually recommend taking prebiotics in pill form.
 They are very easy to get in food form, plus you get the added benefits of the nutrients in the foods!